-Step 1: Wash and dry your hands before handling your discs.
+- Wash and dry your hands before handling your discs.
 It’s surprisingly easy to mess with the delicate data imprinted onto a disc’s polycarbonate layer, and both grease and oil are known to cause playback issues even if the disc shows no signs of physical damage.
-Better still, snatch a pair of latex gloves, if you happen to keep them around.
+Better still, put on a pair of latex gloves, if you happen to keep them around.

-Step 2: The best way to clean your discs, with any material, is to start at the center of the disc and work your way outward in a straight line.
+- The best way to clean your discs is to start at the center and work your way outward in a straight line.
 This allows for a better grip while cleaning and lets you avoid damaging any of the data printed onto the polycarbonate layer below.
 The reason for this is that the data runs in a spiral around the disc, as on a vinyl record.
 Because the disc spins so fast, the reader has to be able to compensate for missing bits of the data as it goes, and when a scratch runs straight out from the center of the disc to the edge, it’s a lot easier for the algorithm to catch the error and fix it automatically.

-Step 4: Given the layer of data that’s encoded onto the polycarbonate surface is so close to the top layer of the disc, scratches and dents on the label can cause read errors in the same way a ding in the reflective surface can.
+- Given that the layer of data that is encoded onto the polycarbonate surface is so close to the top layer of the disc, scratches and dents on the label can cause read errors in the same way a ding in the reflective surface can.
 Make sure to store all your discs in cases or on spools, and handle them by the inner ring to avoid damaging the data.